AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

   </tr>
   <tr data-mc-conditions="">
    <td>Record Type</td>
-   <td> <p>Select the type of the parent record (Workfront object) whose associated records you want to read.</p> <p>See a list of the Workfront objects types for which you can use this module in <a href="#object-types-available-for-each-workfront-search-module" class="MCXref xref">Object types available for each Workfront search module</a> in this article.</p> </td>
+   <td> <p>Select the type of the parent record (Workfront object) whose associated records you want to read.</p> <p>See a list of the Workfront object types for which you can use this module in <a href="#object-types-available-for-each-workfront-search-module" class="MCXref xref">Workfront object types available for each Workfront module</a> in this article.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>Parent Record ID</td>